LBPDecomp/LBP-Decomp/README.md

 ## What have we done so far?
 Nothing except creating this repo, however this is a big first step!

-*DISCLAIMER: This project is not affiliated with or endorsed by Sony Interactive Entertainment.*
+*DISCLAIMER: This project is not affiliated with or endorsed by Sony Interactive Entertainment.
+This repo does not include all assets necessary for compiling the games.
+A prior copy of the game is required to extract the assets.*